Biography

 In 2024, her orchestral composition Vellum (2020) was performed at both the Baltic and Estonian Music Days and the Paris Philharmonic.

 Repečkaitė’s composition La muë (2024) for serpent, children’s choir & electronics, part of the project Janus, co-commissioned by Ircam & the Centre of Baroque Music Versailles, was performed at Ircam Espro with the virtual acoustics of the Royal Chapel of the Palace of Versailles.
+La muë has been awarded as part of the 2024 Lithuanian Composers’ Works of the Year.

 Her composition Whispering Skin (2024) for percussion and electronics was premiered by Eklekto in Geneva as part of their 50th-anniversary celebration.

-Supported by the Ernst von Siemens Foundation, Justina composed music for Sfäärit, a project that combines ancient instruments, electronics, and dance, performed during the Musica Nova festival in Helsinki in 2025.
+In 2025, with support from the Ernst von Siemens Foundation, Justina composed music for Sfäärit, a project combining ancient instruments, electronics, and dance, which was performed at the Musica Nova festival in Helsinki.
+That same year, her new choral work Ugniavystas, commissioned by ACCENTUS, was performed by Le Jeune Chœur de Paris at La Seine Musicale and the CRR de Paris

 Performers